Limit theorems for Markov processes indexed by continuous time Galton--Watson trees

 where $(H,I,K)$ are as in (\ref{defJ2-2}).

-The following Corollary is a direct consequence of Proposition \ref{fourche2bis} and the fact that $Y$ is càdlàg. \begin{corol}[Many-To-One formula for forks over the whole tree] Let $({Q}_t, t\geq 0)$ be the transition semi-group of ${Y}$.
-For all nonnegative measurable functions $f,g\in \mathcal{D}$, we have:
+As a direct consequence of Proposition \ref{fourche2bis} and of the fact that $Y$ is c\`{a}dl\`{a}g, we have the following corollary. \begin{corol}[(Many-to-One formula for forks over the whole tree)] Let $({Q}_t, t\geq0)$ be the transition semi-group of ${Y}$.
+For all nonnegative measurable functions $f,g\in\mathcal{D}$, we have

-where $f_t(x)=f(t,x)$ and $g_t(x)=g(t,x)$ for $t\geq 0$ and $x\in E$. \end{corol}
+where $f_t(x)=f(t,x)$ and $g_t(x)=g(t,x)$ for $t\geq0$ and $x\in E$. \end{corol}